-The cookies are soft with a nutty brown butter flavor.
+The brown butter snickerdoodle cookies are soft with a nutty brown butter flavor.
 When you bite into a cookie you will be pleasantly surprised by the sweet gooey caramel.
 I love salted caramel so I increased the salt in the recipe and added a sprinkle of sea salt to the tops of every cookie.
-Salted caramel, meet brown butter snickerdoodle-love at first sight!
+Salted caramel, meet brown butter snickerdoodle, definitely love at first sight!

 I am seriously craving a Brown Butter Salted Caramel Snickerdoodle right now.
-I really wish I could reach into my computer screen and grab one.
-I know, stay strong, stay strong!
+I better get baking!

 Brown Butter Salted Caramel Cookies